Matlal033/Project_PPO_Reacher_Continuous_Control/README.md

 #### To train the agent from scratch

+In *main.py* file, make sure the path to the UnityEnvironment points to Reacher.exe.
+E.g.: env = UnityEnvironment(file_name='Reacher_Windows_x86_64\Reacher.exe')
-Launch *PPO_agent.py* from the command window.
+Then, launch *main.py* from the command window.

+### To train the agent from a previous checkpoint
+In the command window, pass as a first argument the filepath to the checkpoint.
+E.g.: main.py "checkpoints\checkpoint_temp_actor_critdic.pth"

 #### To watch a trained agent

-First, in the *PPO_agent.py* file, make sure that the path to the UnityEnvironment is correctly mapped to *Reacher.exe* To watch a train agent, we launch the same main script *PPO_agent.py" and we add a system argument to the filepath to the saved weights.
+First, in the *watch_agent.py* file,  make sure the path to the UnityEnvironment points to Reacher.exe.
-E.g.: Launch *PPO_agent.py [filepath to trained weights]* from the command window.
+Then, from the command window, launch *watch_agent.py*  file the filepath to the checkpoint as the first argument.
+E.g.: watch_agent.py "checkpoints\checkpoint_temp_actor_critdic.pth"